Maueboss/FF-CCVAE/README.md

 # Forward-Forward Conditional Convolutional Variational AutoEncoder

-My implementation revolves around the idea of generating images with an architecture trained using a forward-forward algorithm, rather than backpropagation.
-The idea is quite straightforward, use a modified version of the VAE, known as Conditional VAE using CNNs.
-The conditioning is done for the labels, this allows not only reconstruction of images and generation from the latent space, as it usually happens for the standard VAE.
-It also allows for conditional generation for a given class from the latent space.
+My implementation focuses on generating images using an architecture trained with the Forward-Forward Algorithm (FFA) instead of traditional backpropagation.
+At its core, the model is a modified version of the Conditional Variational Autoencoder (CVAE) built with convolutional neural networks (CNNs).
+Conditioning is done on the labels, which not only enables standard image reconstruction and latent space sampling—as in traditional VAEs—but also allows for class-conditional image generation.

-The transition from BP to FFA is achieved thanks to the introduction of a modified version of the ELBO loss that gets computed locally for each decoder layer with respect its encoder simmetric layer:
+The transition from backpropagation to FFA is achieved by introducing a modified version of the ELBO loss, computed locally at each decoder layer with respect to its symmetric encoder layer:

 ![ELBO equation](https://latex.codecogs.com/svg.image?\dpi{120}\mathcal{L}_{t}'(\boldsymbol{\theta},%20\boldsymbol{\phi};%20\mathbf{x}'^{(i)}_{t})%20\simeq%20\frac{1}{2}%20\sum_{j=1}^{J}%20\left(%201%20+%20\log((\sigma_j^{(i)})^2)%20-%20(\mu_j^{(i)})^2%20-%20(\sigma_j^{(i)})^2%20\right)%20+%20\frac{1}{L}%20\sum_{l=1}^{L}%20\log%20p_{\boldsymbol{\theta}}(\mathbf{x}'^{(i)}_{t}%20|%20\mathbf{z}^{(i,l)}))

-while CwC loss is computed layer by layer for the encoder:
+ The encoder is trained layer by layer using the CwC (Class-wise Contrastive) loss:

 ![Loss Equation](https://latex.codecogs.com/svg.image?\dpi{120}\mathcal{L}_{t}=L_{CwC}%20=%20-\frac{1}{N}%20\sum_{n=1}^{N}%20\log\left(\frac{\exp(g_n^+)}{\sum_{j=1}^{J}%20\exp(G_{n,j})}\right))

-The reason why this work is important is basically it being the first architecture trained using FFA for generating images using a VAE.
+This work is significant as it presents the first architecture that applies FFA for image generation using a CVAE, opening new directions for training deep generative models without backpropagation.

 <img width="280" alt="Picture 1" src="https://github.com/user-attachments/assets/dd4210af-dd48-4ca7-9db4-a937dee44dec" />